 It's one thing to know the theory, but another to apply in practice!
 During these sessions, you will put your skills to the test in a variety of scenarios.
 The exercises in this session aim to provide you with the confidence to deal with conflict effectively, and ensure successful Solution Focused outcomes in challenging situations.

 Taking Conflict Resolution into the Workplace

 There is no one approach when dealing with conflict.
 However, having the skills and a good understanding of the nature of conflict will help you to deal with it confidently.
-As healthcare professionals our role is to bring the best knowledge and strategies to issues and to address them in a productive, respectful and positive manner.
+As healthcare professionals, our role is to bring the best knowledge and strategies to issues, to address them in a productive, respectful and positive manner.
 This session summarises the seminar content and looks at strategies for applying good practice in the workplace.

-- Mandatory reporting – what is mandatory, who does it affect and how to report.
+- Mandatory reporting - what is mandatory, who does it effect and how to report.

 - Professional misconduct.